draeger-lab/refinegems/docs/source/cmd_desc.rst

 Options:

 - ``--solver/-s``: Options to solve the EGCs.
-Following SOlvers are currently available:
+Following Solvers are currently available:
-    - greedy: SOlve the EGCs by trying out modifications of single reactions (reversible, backward,forward,remove)
+    - greedy: Solve the EGCs by trying out modifications of single reactions (reversible, backward,forward,remove)
 - ``--namespace/-n``: Namespace of the model.
 - ``--compartment/-c``: Compartments to check, separated by comma.
 Default is ``c,p``
 - ``--outfile/-o`` : File to save the updated model to.